 The structure of elections in the United States can be complex, with various levels of government conducting their own elections.
 Understanding the differences between federal, state, and local elections is crucial for voters.
-This article explores what is at stake in each level of election and how they impact citizens.
+This article explores what is at stake in each level of election and how they impact citizens, offering a clear breakdown of why your vote matters from the White House to the town hall.

 Overview of Election Levels